uniquedata-innovation/uniquedata-sdk-restfull/README.md

 @AutoAuthentication(
     // If enabled, the token is persisted on disk and automatically recovered autoRecover = true,

     // Authentication type, in this case Bearer type = AuthType.BEARER_TOKEN,

     // Authentication configuration
     authenticate = @Authentication(
         // Enable or disable authentication
         enabled = true,

         // Full URL to retrieve the token fullUrlAuth = "https://localhost:9095/autorizy",

         // Environment variable containing the credentials in JSON format credentialJsonEnvironmentVariable = "MY_CREDENTIAL_ENV", // "{"clientId": "124", "secret": "123","grantType":"client_credentials"}"
-        // Or For testing in development
-        // credentialJsonForTest = "{"clientId": "124", "secret": "123","grantType":"client_credentials"}",

         // Class where credentials will be mapped typeClassCredential = CredencialDto.class,

         // Class response with authorized
         typeClassAuthorize = ReponseAuthorizeDto.class,

         // Additional headers for the authentication request additionalHeaders = {
             @AdditionalHeader(headerName = "teste", headerValue = "auth")